 The main motivation for Chicago is clearing up cap space (they’re about $4.5 million over the cap).
 To do that they’re willing to dangle VanRiemsdyk if it will clear Kruger’s nearly $3million cap hit.

 So the Hawks’ pitch to Golden Knights GM George McPhee is essentially, “We’re going to trade TVR to another team and not let you have him unless you agree to take on Kruger’s contract as well.” –Second City Hockey

 The Flyers are a different story.
-For the first time in a few seasons, the Flyers actually have some cap space and won’t be scrambling to find a way to get cap compliant.
+For the first time in a few seasons, the Flyers actually have some cap space available and won’t be scrambling to find a way to get cap compliant.
 They actually have around $13 million right now, before getting Gostisbehere and Weal signed to new contracts.
 While MacDonald’s contract is obviously bad, the Flyers are under no immediate pressure to get rid of it.
-Besides that, MacDonald was put in a top line role last season, tasked with shutting down opponents top lines and given credit for Ivan Provorov’s impressive rookie season.
+Besides that, MacDonald was put in a top pairing role last season, tasked with shutting down opponents top lines and given partial credit for Ivan Provorov’s impressive rookie season.
 His increased role makes it seem unlikely that the Flyers are even thinking about moving the veteran defenseman.
 It’s even a possibility that the Flyers will decide to protect MacDonald with their last defensive spot on the protection list.

 Trevor VanRiemsdyk might be the best option for the Golden Knights to draft from Chicago, which Chicago could be using to their advantage.
 They could threaten to trade VanRiemsdyk leaving the Knights with a player they’re not too excited about.
 Then again this potential deal could be ruined if the Knights actually have their eyes on a different player.
 The Flyers don’t have that same bargaining option.